Gluten Free Pumpkin Cupcakes with Cream Cheese Frosting are tender and flavored with warming pumpkin pie spice. The perfect fall treat!

 - Add flour, pumpkin pie spice, baking powder, baking soda, and salt to a medium-sized bowl then whisk to combine and set aside.

 - Add eggs, sugar, oil, pumpkin puree, and vanilla to the bowl of an electric mixer or a large bowl if using a handheld mixer.
 Mix until smooth and creamy then scrape down the sides of the bowl.
-Add dry ingredients in one batch then mix until smooth.
-Let batter sit for 5 minutes while lining a 12 cup cupcake tin with liners.
+Add dry ingredients then mix until smooth.
+Let batter sit for 5 minutes.

 - Scoop 1/4 cup batter into each lined cup (I use an ice cream scoop) then bake for 17-19 minutes, or until a toothpick inserted into the center comes out clean.
 Let cupcakes cool in tin for 10 minutes then remove to a cooling rack to cool completely.